ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-scanning.md

 * **Manually Initiate a Scan of vSphere ESXi Hosts** - You can scan vSphere® ESXi™ hosts in the vSphere inventory against attached baselines and baseline groups.
 * **Manually Initiate a Scan of Virtual Machines and Virtual Appliances** - You can scan VMs and VAs in the vSphere inventory against attached baselines and baseline groups.
 * **Manually Initiate a Scan of a Container Object** - Starts a simultaneous scan of hosts, VMs, and VAs, by scanning a container object that is a data center or a data center folder.
-* **Schedule a Scan** - You can configure the vSphere Web Client to scan VMs, VAs, and ESXi hosts at specific times or at intervals as needed.
+* **Schedule a Scan** - You can configure the VMware vSphere® Web Client to scan VMs, VAs, and ESXi hosts at specific times or at intervals as needed.

 ## Manually initiating a scan of vSphere ESXi hosts
 {: #vum-scanning-scan-hosts}